jagriti-bhatia/misc.-char-device-driver/README.md

+# Final Project
 PESU IO Slot 6
-Linux: A Deep Dive - Final project
+Linux: A Deep Dive

-Expalaination and Compilation of a Miscellaneous Character Device Driver
+## Expalaination and Compilation of a Miscellaneous Character Device Driver
-- Simple Misc char device driver with read and write operations
+- Simple Misc char device driver
+- Implementation of read and write operations

-Running instructions
+## Running instructions
 1. make - to compile the driver
 2. make clean - to clear the files created (ex. object file)